Completeness of the ZH-calculus: The ZH-calculus

 It might be surprising that this rule set expressing identities about Boolean functions suffices to reason about quantum computation.
 However, what is not apparent from this rule set is that the AND gate is `broken up' into two parts, given by the H-boxes and the Hadamard.
 The Hadamard gives the `Fourier transform' between the Z and X spiders and relates the COPY and XOR maps in a way that does not follow easily from their definition as Boolean functions.
 In fact, in~\cite{ZXand}, a calculus for integer matrices is presented using XOR, COPY and AND as generators, and which uses a rule set that is essentially the same as that of Figure~\ref{fig:boolean-functions}, but with \OrthoRule replaced by the rules we present in Section~\ref{sec:o-rule}.
 Hence, the difference between this `classical' calculus and our `quantum' calculus is the usage of the Hadamard and the necessity of negative numbers this requires.

-Beyond having a nice interpretation in terms of Boolean identities, our rule set is furthermore preferable to that of other complete graphical calculi in terms of simplicity.
-We present some quantitative evidence towards that in Section~\ref{sec:simplicity}.
+Beyond having a nice interpretation in terms of Boolean identities, our rule set is furthermore arguably preferable to that of other (approximately) universal complete graphical calculi for qubits in terms of simplicity.
+This is because: \begin{enumerate} \item It only requires a small number of rules (8, of which one is actually superfluous, cf.~Section~\ref{sec:hh-rule-necessity}). \item Each of these rules only involve a few (derived) generators. \item A priori, the set of generators does not involve any further information, such as a label taken from a ring or group. \item As a result, no rule involves a `side condition' on the elements of the ring or group. \end{enumerate}

+While there are other calculi that satisfy items 1) and 2) --- notably ZX$_{\pi/4}$~\cite{SimonCompleteness}, universal ZX~\cite{euler-zx}, \textsc{ring}~\cite{millerbakewell2020thesis}, and ZQ~\cite{MillerBakewell2020ZQ} also only require a small number of rules --- each of these requires either a complicated side condition on at least one the rules, or directly encodes properties of the underlying ring in its generators.
+Other calculi like ZW~\cite{hadzihasanovic2015diagrammatic} and $\Delta$ZX~\cite{vilmart2018zxtriangle} also do not have a lot of rules, but many of them lack a clear interpretation.

+This is of course not to say that those calculi are `worse', but just that the ZH-calculus has a particularly elegant set of rewrite rules, which somehow neatly capture the complexity of quantum computing.